 This is by far the most common message type.
 Digits are encoded using basic packed binary-coded decimal.
 Each byte encodes two digits: each 4-bit half-byte encodes one digit according to its natural binary value from 0 to 9.
 Hexadecimal values between A and F are never used.
 In case the message contains an odd number of 5-figure groups (and thus an intended odd number of digits), the last byte is completed with a 0 padding digit.

-This message type uses content type 0x00 and a 5FG parameter value different from 0x00: either 0x01, 0x03, 0x05 or 0x07.
+Obfuscation is always disabled, and the message type parameter takes either 0x01, 0x03, 0x05 or 0x07.
 The purpose of this parameter, which seems to be used only by this type of message, is unknown.
-Messages usually contain at least several tens of groups, although the group count is also often much higher.
 Some of the groups usually repeat in two independent identified patterns:

 - The 1st, 2nd and 3rd groups are repeated as the 3 penultimate groups of the message: in other words, the 3-group sequence at the very beginning of the message body is repeated at the end of it, followed by a single, original group ending the message.
 This behavior seems tied to the unidentified "2C01" field in the headers: the groups repeat when this field's value is 300 ("2C01") - which is most often - but don't when it is 103 ("6700") or 118 ("7300").